Salon-style Eyebrows at Home Using Just for Men®

 The Steps to Perfect Brows:

 - Grab items from the Just for Men box that you will need; I keep the color developer and the color (of course) the plastic tray.
-Tip: Wipe eyebrow with dry wash cloth to remove any makeup or residue.
-I usually start with a clean face to make it easier.

 - Mix Just for Men Color Developer and Color Base in included plastic tray.
 I place a dot about the size of a pea of each and then mix with back of spoolie or the brush included in the kit.
 Wipe off any excess color from mixing tool of choice.